tastyigniter/docs/upgrade-guide.md

 ### **Step 2:** Update your installation
 After uploading the files of the new version to your web host, visit the setup page at "/setup" like: www.myrestaurant.com/setup.
 Following the instructions on the setup page will update your database to be compatible with the latest code.

-{{site.data.alerts.warning}}Warning: DO NOT proceed if you see the Database page asking you to enter your database details, this means your old database.php file has changed.
-Fix this by restoring your old database.php file then return to Step 1{{site.data.alerts.end}}
+{{alerts.warning}}Warning: DO NOT proceed if you see the Database page asking you to enter your database details, this means your old database.php file has changed.
+Fix this by restoring your old database.php file then return to Step 1{{alerts.end}}

 ### **Step 3:** Do something nice for yourself